 7. Resource Allocation

 Similar to the point made concerning cash flow.
 There are limited resources, and you cannot waste them elsewhere.
 Ensure that all resources contributing to the project are used as effectively as feasible.
 Only assign resources if the assignment needs them.
 This implies that you should not allocate any resources unless you are confident they are required.
 Otherwise, you risk having a scarcity, which could lead to delays.
-When resources cannot be refilled on time, you must ensure that you take what you need and that your resources are neither under nor over capacity.
+When resources cannot be refilled on time, you must ensure that you take what you need and that your resources are neither under or over capacity.

-How To Have an Effective Monitoring
+How to Have an Effective Monitoring

 Whether you are new to monitoring or a seasoned practitioner, it is helpful to be reminded of monitoring’s fundamental concepts.
 Based on my knowledge as a former SRE and what I’ve observed from our customers, here are five basic monitoring tenets.

-1. Don’t calculate rates
+Step 1: Don’t calculate rates

 The first monitoring guideline is never to measure rates; instead, it measures amounts.
 Consider the CPU as an illustration.
 If your system indicates that the CPU is at 35% utilization, but is transmitting 30% over, then you are receiving incorrect information.
 You must keep track of CPU ticks.
 Linux, for example, keeps track of the number of milliseconds spent in the state and increases the count.
 To determine the rate per second over a given time, you must measure at the beginning, measure at the end, subtract, and divide by the time interval.
 When the number of elapsed centiseconds is divided by the number of seconds, the result is 100 times the rate.
 Therefore, you should constantly monitor volumes rather than rates.

-2. Monitor outside the technology stack
+Step 2: Monitor outside the technology stack

 If you’re exclusively focused on your computers, you’re probably not providing excellent service to your business.
 Whatever measurements and performance-related KPIs your organization has should be monitored.
 What information your marketing department is examining to determine the success of their campaigns?
 It should be included in your monitoring system.
 If you didn’t have all business-related data in your monitoring system, you would likely prioritize the former issue over the latter.
 For example, if a system is entirely on fire but has no impact on the business, but half a percent of introduced packet loss in a switch is causing a loss to your bottom line, you would likely prioritize the former issue.
 A malfunctioning system engulfed in flames always appears to be more vital than a minuscule proportion, but the outcomes can be vastly different.

-3. Do not silo data.
+Step 3: Do not silo data

 This is the appropriate follow-up to the preceding principle; modern IT organizations want everything distributed, but if your data is not centralized, you cannot correlate your systems and business outcomes.
 When you place all of the data in your architecture that monitors your systems, databases, users, finances, etc., in a single location, you can begin developing the business questions, answers, and solutions you require based on that data.
 The industry has invested so heavily in developing highly scalable time series databases.